 In a 3D reconstruction process, the results can be an approximated surface or an interpolated surface depending of the used method and the desired objective.
-The methods are chosen by considering the data processing time and the quality of the final graphics reconstruction (Curless, 1997).

-The surfaces are constructed, in general, by using polygon (triangulation, for example) or functions like NURBS.
+The methods are chosen by considering the data processing time and the quality of the final graphics reconstruction which, in general, use polygon (triangulation, for example) or functions like NURBS (Curless, 1997).

-The reconstruction by using slices (cross section of the object), associated to NURBS method, is a well used method because reproduce with accuracy the object surface, and the application of the contour parameters are more simple (Mencl, 2001).
+The reconstruction using slices (cross section of the object), associated to NURBS method, is a good method because reproduce with accuracy the object surface, and the application of the contour parameters are more simple (Mencl, 2001).